GuidanceOfGrace/CLASSIC-Fallout4/CLAS Changelog.md

 - Fixed code for reading / writing Fallout4Custom.ini while *FCX Mode = true*
 - Fixed code that forgot to update most INI config files while *FCX Mode = true*
 - Fixed Permission Error if Fallout4Custom.ini or Buffout4.toml were set to Read Only.
-- Updated "How To Read Crash Logs" PDF so it matches the latest online Google Docs version.
+- Updated *HOW TO READ CRASH LOGS* PDF so it matches the latest online Google Docs version.
 - Merged "multiple small fixes and changes" commit created by [evildarkarchon] on GitHub.

 5.55